-Marvelwood’s English curriculum is designed to fulfill the goal of developing graduates who are articulate, skilled readers, critics, and writers.
+Marvelwood’s English curriculum is designed to fulfill the goal of developing graduates who are skilled readers, critics, and writers.
 The sequence of courses fosters an increasingly sophisticated and mature command of language and literature.
-Small classes provide an environment for lively discussions in which students learn to contribute thoughtful analysis, engage in respectful debate, and carefully articulate their thoughts.
+Small classes provide an environment for lively discussions in which students learn to contribute thoughtful analysis, and engage in respectful debate..
 Students at each grade level read various genres, develop their vocabulary and writing skills, address major themes in the world’s culture and history, and seek the vital connections between literature and their own lives.

-Marvelwood’s English teachers like to mix things up by peppering traditional college-prep literature study with creative, non-traditional alternatives.
-Classics by Mark Twain and Ernest Hemingway share bookbag space with Tim O’Brien’s The Things They Carried and Michael Pollan’s The Botany of Desire.
-Students write personal, critical, and analytical essays, but they also put controversial characters on trial for their actions, reenact the final swordfight from Hamlet, compare their own ideas of utopia to those envisioned by authors decades before, summarize Dickens in rap songs, and relate modern literature to classic film.
+Marvelwood’s English teachers mix things up by peppering traditional college-prep literature study with creative, non-traditional alternatives.
+Classics by Willa Cather and J.D.
+Salinger share bookbag space with Tim O’Brien’s The Things They Carried, Suzanne Collins’ The Hunger Games, or the graphic novel March by John Lewis.
+Students write personal, critical, and analytical essays, but they also put controversial characters on trial for their actions, reenact the final sword fight from Hamlet, compare their own ideas of utopia to those envisioned by authors decades before, summarize Dantein rap songs, and relate modern literature to classic film.
 As Oliver Wendell Holmes suggested, “The best of a book is not the thought which it contains, but the thought which it suggests.”

 Imagine a place of possibility...